 So give attention and care to the paintwork during installation.
 And if you see deep scratches on the frame surface during unboxing, return the goods and get a replacement.
 But don’t get paranoid over this, minor scratches or indent caused by washers or nuts is no harm done.

 However, not every part of the Geberit frame is powder-coated.
-The friction feet is galvanized, which has a protective coat of zinc.
+The friction feet are galvanized, which has a protective coat of zinc.
 And just like the powder coat, it is to prevent rust.
-Treat it the same way like the powder coated main frame body.
+Treat it the same way as the powder-coated main frame body.

 The overall frame construction is sturdy and corrosion free that will last a lifetime.
 And all six Duofix frames can support a maximum weight of 880 lbs (400 kg) without causing damage to the finished wall.